SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # Elemental Adept [Thunder]

 Thunder damage type spells you cast ignore target's resistance to damage.
 In addition, when you roll damage for these spells, you can reroll any 1s.

-# Elemental Master

-When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
-Spells you cast ignore immunity to damage of the chosen type.
-In addition, when you roll attack for a spell you cast that deals damage of that type, you can reroll any 1s.

 # Elemental Master [Acid]